Michael Liptak 1981 - 2020 - Obituary

-PHILIPSBURG - Michael "Mikey" Wayne Liptak, Jr., 38, of Philipsburg, went to be with the Lord on Thursday, July 2, 2020, at Conemaugh Memorial Medical Center, Johnstown.
+Michael (Mikey) Wayne Liptak, Jr., 38, of Philipsburg, went to be with the Lord on Thursday, July 2, 2020, at Conemaugh Memorial Medical Center, Johnstown.

 Mikey was preceded in death by his paternal grandmother Florence (Henschel) Liptak and maternal grandparents Henry and Patricia (Ryen) Coble.

 Mikey was a 2000 graduate of West Branch Area High School and Clearfield VoTech, Clearfield.
-He was employed by ARS, Inc., Bridgeville.
+He was employed by ARS, Inc., Bridgeville, PA.

 Mikey had a compassionate personality and was warm-hearted and considerate to everyone whom he met and came to know.
 That quirky sense of humor he had, along with his magical smile, would light up any room.
 Mikey found the love of God and expressed his desire to accept Jesus in his life, becoming a regular attendee of Bigler Chapel, Bigler.